 This step is not necessary if you use the defaults; if you want to make configuration changes, select Configs from the Perf menu.
 The dialog box lets you specify a number of configuration options, many of which depend on the experiment you plan to run.
-The dialog box in Figure 4-1, page 66, shows the runtime configuration choices, and the options are described in "Specifying the Experiment Configuration", page 66.
+The dialog box in Figure 5-1, page 66, shows the runtime configuration choices, and the options are described in "Configuring the Experiment", page 66.

-4. Run the program to collect the data.
+Run the program to collect the data.

 You run the experiment from the WorkShop Debugger window.
 If you are running a small experiment to capture resource usage, you may be able to watch the experiment in real time in the Process Meter.
-SpeedShop stores the results in the designated experiment subdirectory.
+The results are stored in the designated experiment subdirectory.